Skip to main content

 Whenever your AC turns on, it activates a compressor inside your outdoor unit.
 This compressor is the single largest power drain inside your AC.
 Over the years, your compressor may deteriorate in a way that makes it consume an increasing amount of voltage at startup.
 It’s a condition called hard starting, and it can lead to a tripped circuit breaker every time your AC tries to turn on.

 In some cases, a qualified HVAC technician can solve your problem by installing an extra capacitor to add a bit of torque to your compressor upon startup.
 Doing this will help extend the life of your AC compressor and prevent the sudden power drain that is tripping your breaker.
 However, this condition may also indicate that your AC is nearing the end of its useful life.
-Always discuss your options with an HVAC expert, like a team member here at All Pro Air, to find the right solution for your situation.
+Always discuss your options with an HVAC expert, like a team member here at Dragonfly Heating & Cooling, to find the right solution for your situation.

 6. A GROUNDED COMPRESSOR